 Father John Meyers was ordained a priest in 1983 and served in the Archdiocese of Philadelphia.
 He served in multiple parishes throughout his career.
 According to media reports, in 2018, he was removed from his position at the Malvern Retreat house following an allegation that he sexually abused a minor child.
 The Archdiocese of Philadelphia has provided the public with very little information about the allegation, except to say that the misconduct allegedly occurred in the early 1980s.
 His exact assignment, and additional details such as the age/gender of the victim, have not been provided.

 In January 2019, the Archdiocese of Philadelphia announced that its internal review board had completed its investigation into the allegations and determined that the allegation was “credible and substantiated.”
 Therefore, in accordance with its internal policies, Meyers was permanently removed from ministry and his faculties revoked.
 According to media reports, his case is now being considered for laicization (removal from the priesthood) by the Vatican.

 Meyers was last assigned to the Malvern Retreat House, where other accused priests have also been working in recent years.
 In late 2018, a video was posted online of him celebrating mass surrounded by children, despite an edict from the Archbishop that he not work with children while his case was being investigated.

-In April 2019, according to news reports, an Internet watchdog group found Meyers working at a charter school in Arizona.
+According to media reports, In April 2019, an Internet watchdog group found Meyers working at a charter school in Arizona.
 He has since been terminated, according to his former employer, Rose Management.
 Company officials have refused to say if they knew of Meyers’ history of abuse allegations before he was hired or not.